ANaRobe/Portfolio-Five-Frontend/README.md

 # Credits

 The Code Institute DRF-API walkthrough was used as an invaluable guide on how to build a DRF-API.
 Ed, Sean, Oisin and Rebecca from Tutor Support for their assistance.
-Ushare.com and fellow student's projects for:
+Fellow student's projects for:

-##Inspiration
+## Inspiration

 https://github.com/cornishcoder1/pp5-backend-DRF-the-winding-path

 https://github.com/aleksandracodes/ci_pp5_snapfood

 https://github.com/CluelessBiker/project5-red-crayon

 ## Media

 - Ushare Logo  by <a href="https://u-share.com/" title="Ushare">Ushare</a>
+- Most of the Pictures for posts were provided from<a href="https://www.pexels.com/" title="Ushare">Pexels</a>

 ## Acknowledgements
+For inpiration in general, for code and advice, I'd like to give thanks to:

+Martina Terlevic

+Kasia Bogucka

+## Sources
+Code Institute Moments walkthrough student template for Gitpod, where all of the tools to get started were preinstalled.